 Discussion is a large part of the teaching of Religious Studies at Seaton House, but girls also frequently complete written work ranging from simply answering questions about religions studied to sometimes completing independent research on an aspect of the religion in question such as celebrating festivals or places of worship.
 From time to time girls may visit places of worship or a Form Group may have a visit from a follower of the religion they are studying.

-Physical, Social, Health Education is studied by every year group from Reception to Form VI and covers many aspects of ‘life’ and is appropriately age related to each Form.
+Personal, Social and Health Education is studied by every year group from Reception to Form VI and covers many aspects of ‘life’ and is appropriately age related to each Form.
 Topics include friendships to bullying, diet, healthy eating to drugs and alcohol, protection against the sun, road safety awareness and personal safety when out and about.
 School examinations and moving on to senior school are topics which produce lively conversation and a sharing of information and ‘tips’ on how best to cope.
 Discussion and debate are encouraged with the girls learning both the art of speaking, forming constructive arguments as well as cultivating patience and the skill of listening to others with equally valid and often opposite points of view.

 Our School Forum is made up of representatives from each Form and they meet regularly to discuss ways of implementing new initiatives and improving facilities in school.
 The Minutes of their meetings are written by our Headmistress and are circulated to all girls and members of staff.
 Similarly the running of our country is discussed with opinions aired on the Government of the day and how they are implementing changes and making decisions on our behalf.